How are you adjusting as Covid-19 restrictions are lifted and we move into summer?

 ~ I work out-of-network and accept most forms of payment.

-~ I am offering a sliding scale for new clients as the pandemic marathon continues.
+~ I am offering a sliding scale for new clients as we emerge from the pandemic.

 I understand some of the challenges of finding and selecting a therapist.
 One of my intentions when designing this website was to provide helpful information for those seeking therapeutic support.
 Hopefully your visit will be beneficial to you!
 Reach out by phone or email with any questions or if you are interested in scheduling an initial session.
 My best wishes as you continue on your path!